NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

     "nadir" or "aft".
 If more than one dataset, they will be plotted on top of each other.

+--list <string (default: "")>
+    Instead of specifying ``--dataset``, load the cameras listed in this file (one per line).
+Only the names matching ``--orbit-id`` will be read.
+If more than one list, separate them by comma, with no spaces in between.

 --orbit-id <string (default: "")>
     The id (a string) that determines an orbital group of cameras.
 If more than one, separate them by comma, with no spaces in between.